laravel/nova-docs/4.0/resources/fields.md

 Trix::make('Biography'),
 ```

 By default, Trix fields will not display their content when viewing a resource on its detail page.
-It will be hidden behind a "Show Content" link, that when clicked will reveal the content.
-You may specify the Trix field should always display its content by calling the `alwaysShow` method on the field itself:
+Instead, the content will be hidden behind a "Show Content" link, which will reveal the field's content when clicked.
+If you would like, you may specify that the Trix field should always display its content by invoking the `alwaysShow` method when defining the field:

 ```php
 Trix::make('Biography')->alwaysShow(),